Skip to main content

 • VectorStoreManager — HNSW/InMemory vector storage with similarity search

-• RetrievalAugmentor — Orchestrates embedding + search + context assembly
+• RetrievalAugmentor — Default runtime RAG pipeline for embedding + search + context assembly

 • HydeRetriever — Hypothetical Document Embedding for better recall (generates pseudo-answers before searching)